Purchase and Distribution of Prepaid Cards

 If you are unable to reset your access from the Swift system please send an e-mail for assistance. we have access to all active users and can make updates as needed.

-Can a gift card be given to a foreign individual?
+Can a prepaid card be given to a foreign individual?

-No, social security number is required for all gift card recipients.
+No, social security number is required for all prepaid card recipients.
 Please see Payments to Individuals.

 What Internal Revenue Code and Regulations govern the distribution of gift cards?